mikro-orm/mikro-orm/docs/versioned_docs/version-2.7/collections.md

 tags = new Collection<BookTag>(this);
 ```

-And on the inversed side we define it with `mappedBy` attribute poining back to the owner:
+And on the inversed side we define it with `mappedBy` attribute joining back to the owner:

 ```typescript
 @ManyToMany({ entity: () => Book, mappedBy: 'tags' })